 The specific areas of cooperation are mutually agreed, taking into account the interest as of the both Parties encompassing the areas listed below:

-Bilateral exchange of ISS/XXX staff for study visits, research, lecturing

-including the possible provision of sabbatical terms (if/where applicable) in the areas of: health promotion, immunization, non-communicable diseases prevention and control, registries of diseases defined by actual legislation in (such as cancer, diabetes mellitus, acute cardiovascular diseases, acute cerebro-vascular diseases, psychosis, illicit drug abuse, children with disabilities, injuries, immunization, HIV/AIDS, hepatitis (e. g.
-HBV and HCV viral hepatitis), environmental health, health statistics, health system management, nutrition/eating disorders, water and food safety, rare disease, ASD (autism spectrum disease);
+Bilateral exchange of ISS/NCDC-PH staff for study visits, research, lecturing , including the possible provision of sabbatical terms (if/where applicable) in the areas of: health promotion, immunization, non-communicable diseases prevention and control, registries of diseases defined by actual legislation in ......................(such as cancer, diabetes mellitus, acute cardiovascular diseases, acute cerebro-vascular diseases, psychosis, illicit drug abuse, children with disabilities, injuries, immunization, HIV/AIDS, hepatitis (e. g.
+HBV and HCV viral hepatitis), environmental health, health statistics, health system management, nutrition/eating disorders, water and food safety, rare disease, ASD (autism spectrum disease), and others.............................................................................................;

+Or, according to your message

+Technical assistance with the receipt of disease prevention, health promotion, environment and health, surveillance, emergency response, setting respective policies and strategies

+Strengthening capacity in Environmental Public Health Tracking, monitoring of risk factors effecting population health through training, workshops

+Supporting in strengthening of multispectral effort to implement health in all policy approach - providing tools, sharing experience

+Supporting the country's effort towards the EU approximation related to public health, environment and health issues

+To develop and implement the joint projects, research proposals through networking, fund raising

-Research in the particular PH areas with particular focus in the estimation of prevalence, Identification of biomarkers and risk factors to support clinical evaluation, clinical and preclinical studies to set the ground for early detection and Public Health policies, Assessment of lab capacities for infectious diseases; Evaluation and improvement of early detection for emerging infections, and Improvement of the surveillance system for vaccine preventable diseases and evaluation of vaccines’ impact);
+Research in the particular PH areas with particular focus in the estimation of prevalence, Identification of biomarkers and risk factors to support clinical evaluation, clinical and preclinical studies to set the ground for early detection and Public Health policies, Assessment of lab capacities for infectious diseases; Evaluation and improvement of early detection for emerging infections, and Improvement of the surveillance system for vaccine preventable diseases and evaluation of vaccines’ impact; Protection of population health from climate change, etc.

 Design and development of training activities on health care management and application of pedagogical tools (such as evaluation tools, educational guides, management systems, etc) in collaboration with selected Universities for the delivery of credited training programs in the public health sector with the special emphasis to development and management of EU funded projects (e.
-G. Horizon 2020;
+G. Horizon 2020);

 Exchange of Scientific data including but not limited to exchange of training materials, research publications, case studies and online training modules.